kojiishi/east_asian_spacing/README.md

-If you want to use a specific build of the [HarfBuzz], this tool can invoke the external [hb-shape] command line tool instead by settting the `SHAPER` environment variable.
+If you want to use a specific build of the [HarfBuzz], this tool can invoke the external [hb-shape] command line tool instead by setting the `SHAPER` environment variable.
 ```sh
 export SHAPER=hb-shape
 ```